01-edu/public/subjects/countstars/README.md

 ## CountStars

 ### Instructions

-Write a function called CountStars that counts the stars up to a number given as an argument.
+Write a function called `CountStars` that counts the stars up to a number given as an argument.

 - If the number is negative or equal to 0, return "`No stars`"
 - No need to manage overflow.

-The Library strconv is allowed.

 ### Expected Function